willfind/nimble/documentation/source/legal.rst

 Limited Warranty and Disclaimer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SW does not warrant that the Product is free from all errors and/or omissions, and in fact it may contain them.
-Except as specifically set forth above, the Product is provided "as is".
+Except as specifically set forth above, the Product is provided "as is."
 SW makes no representations or warranties, express, statutory or implied, with respect to the Product or the Software contained in the Product or data accessed thereby, including, without limitation, any implied warranties of merchantability, interoperability or fitness for a particular purpose, all of which are expressly disclaimed.
-SW does not warrant that the functions contained in the Product will meet Your requirements or that the operation of the Product will be uninterrupted or error free.
+SW does not warrant that the functions contained in the Product will meet Your requirements or that the operation of the Product will be uninterrupted or error-free.

-SW, and its agents, representatives and independent contractors, shall not be obligated to provide or liable, under any circumstances, for providing information on or corrections to errors and/or omissions discovered at any time in the Product, whether or not they were aware of the errors and/or omissions.
+SW, and its agents, representatives, and independent contractors, shall not be obligated to provide or liable, under any circumstances, for providing information on or corrections to errors and/or omissions discovered at any time in the Product, whether or not they were aware of the errors and/or omissions.
 SW does not recommend the use of the Product for applications in which errors and/or